HMS Alacrity (F174): 1977–1981

-In 1977, Alacrity took part in the Fleet Review, of the Royal Navy at Spithead in celebration of HM the Queen's Silver Jubilee.
+In 1977, Alacrity participated in the Fleet Review of the Royal Navy at Spithead to celebrate HM the Queen's Silver Jubilee.

-In 1980, "Alacrity" took part in a Far-East deployment.
-During a visit to Shanghai she was the first British warship to enter the Yangtse river since HMS Amethyst escaped in 1949.
+In 1980, "Alacrity" participated in a Far-East deployment.
+During a visit to Shanghai, she was the first British warship to enter the Yangtse River since HMS Amethyst escaped in 1949.

 Falklands War

 Alacrity participated in the Falklands War, departing Devonport on 5 April 1982 and captained by Commander Christopher Craig.

-Alacrity was slightly damaged by an Argentine bomb on 1 May 1982.
+An Argentine bomb slightly damaged Alacrity on 1 May 1982.
+The same day, Alacrity's Lynx helicopter carried out a machine-gun attack against the coastguard Islas Malvinas and the armed coastal transport ARA Forrest near Kidney island, damaging both.
+The helicopter had to withdraw after being damaged in the exchange of fire with the Forrest.

-On the night of 10–11 May 1982 Alacrity was tasked to establish if the Argentines had mined the north entrance of Falkland Sound.
-While approaching Swan Islands, she engaged and sank the 3000 ton Argentine supply ship ARA Isla de los Estados with her 4.5-inch gun.
+On the night of 10–11 May 1982, Alacrity was tasked to establish if the Argentines had mined the north entrance of Falkland Sound.
+While approaching Swan Islands, she engaged and sank the 3000-ton Argentine supply ship ARA Isla de los Estados with her 4.5-inch gun.
 The Argentine transport blew up after a hit ignited her cargo of jet fuel and ammunition.
 Fifteen crew members and seven servicemen (from all three armed forces and the coast guard) were killed, there were only two survivors.